llemeurfr/llemeurfr.github.io/_posts/2016-11-22-lcp-specification.md

 Reading Systems <b>MUST</b>:

 * Validate the Signature and Provider Certificate as described in [5.5.
-Verifying the signature](#verifying-the-signature).
+Validating the certificate and signature](#validating-the-certificate-and-signature).

 * Update the Certification Revocation List on a regular basis.